CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 # 1. About the Cyber Innovation Hub
 The Cyber Innovation Hub, established in 2019 from the Ministry of Defence, ensures that departments, research institutions and companies work together on joint security issues within the field of cyber (security).
 The aim is to strengthen cyber knowledge and skills in the Netherlands, facilitate innovations and experiments and build an ecosystem of cyber experts, innovators and other partners to reduce cyber threats.

-# 2. Introduction Open Source Data Diode
+# 2. Introduction 'Open Source Data Diode'
 The Open Source Data Diode (OSDD) is a mid-tier, low-cost, open source data diode aimed at use by public and private parties in the Netherlands.
 The OSDD consists of a hardware device, the physical diode, and a software suite in which additional functionality can be programmed for specific use cases.

 This codebase contains both a prototype version for a proxy framework for data diodes and the hardware schematics of the diode itself.
 Currently, the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.